Nestle could leave Switzerland if salary cap imposed

 "That is damaging for a location.
 Switzerland was once known for not ceding to such demands."

 In a landmark out-of-court settlement with US authorities, major Swiss bank UBS agreed to reveal the identities of 4,450 American clients.
 For some, this meant that Switzerland’s strict banking secrecy rules had been compromised.

-Headquartered in Vevey, in the west of Switzerland, Nestle last year posted net profits amounting to CHF 18 billion (EUR 11.9 billion).
+Headquartered in Vevey, in the west of Switzerland, Nestle last year posted net profits amounting to 18 billion Swiss francs (17.3 billion dollars, 11.9 billion euros).